 Every autocrat starts out with an impulsive demand to which they have no idea how people will respond.
 They can hardly believe that adults easily concede to their demands.
 So, they try another demand a little less impulsively, and the people around them give in again.
 The pattern repeats with the autocrat-in-training becoming increasingly habituated to their own demanding behaviors because of the concessions made to them.
 This same pattern is followed whether the despot-to-be is a baby acting like an adult, or as a real infant.
 The levels of consciousness are functionally identical.
-You cannot spoil a baby under the age of nine months.
-CXIV Nevertheless, the mind of the despots of the world is clearly infantile from the quadrune mind perspective, CXIVI and autocrats can be spoiled.
+You cannot spoil a baby under the age of nine months. clxii Nevertheless, the mind of the despots of the world is clearly infantile from the quadrune mind perspective, clxiii and autocrats can be spoiled.
 Infants are actively engaged with the environment even before birth.
 However, the subjective awareness that there is an external world separate from the baby does not occur until about 6 to 9 months old.
 The narcissism of the autocrat functionally fits this early infantile state better than later childhood.
-Early disruption of the developing brain keeps the aging child stuck at the narcissism of infancy even though the narcissistic behavior may be identified later in the supposedly "terrible twos." ^{cxlvii}
+Early disruption of the developing brain keeps the aging child stuck at the narcissism of infancy even though the narcissistic behavior may be identified later in the supposedly "terrible twos." clxiv become adult delusions.
+Consequently, the autocrat is not a deluded adult, but an adult still living at the mental stage of infantile narcissism and fantasies. clxv

 The great insight is not that the emperor has no clothes; the great insight is that the emperor is just a very little boy playing dress-up.
-Infantile narcissism can become childish fantasies that can become adult delusions.
-Consequently, the autocrat is not a deluded adult, but an adult still living at the mental stage of infantile narcissism and fantasies.
-Calvilli
+Infantile narcissism can become childish fantasies that can

 No one mentality can resist autocrats alone.
 There must be many people of high consciousness who are able to collaborate to meet autocracy as constructively as possible; such as, people who study autocratic power and prepared for resistance of it, civil society organizations, media and journalists, public officials, and professional politicians.
-For the Grownup in general, resistance to autocracy looks to be a time when the spiritually-minded human must leave the mountain top for city streets and town halls.
+Clavil For the Grownup in general, resistance to autocracy looks to be a time when the spiritually-minded human must leave the mountain top for city streets and town halls.
 It is full engagement with the often ruthless autocratic force without becoming ruthless in opposition, which is required.
-Meditation and internal serenity are helpful for the task, but are not enough to serve the larger social needs of the 21st century world.cl
+Meditation and internal serenity are helpful for the task, but are not enough to serve the larger social needs of the 21st century world.
+Clavili